SwitchCraftCC/sc-goodies/README.md

 - Item Magnet
 - Dragon Scales, in the style of [Quark](https://github.com/VazkiiMods/Quark/).
 - Dyeable Elytra, in the style of Quark.
 Adds Elytra in the 16 dye colors, as well as a few special ones.
+- Ancient Tomes, in the style of Quark.
 - Popcorn

 ## Modpacks